Learning-and-Intelligent-Systems/mujoco_kitchen/README.md

 export PYTHONPATH={your-path-to-mujoco_kitchen}/adept_envs
 ```

-Finally, be sure to use virtual environments in your code (Python==3.8), and pip install (After including in the PYTHONPATH)
+Finally, be sure to use virtual environments in your code (Python==3.8) then pip install the requirements and repo (After including in the PYTHONPATH)

 ```
-pip install -e .
+pip install -r requirements.txt pip install -e .
 ```